-Do not pay the other driver or agree to pay them in the future.
+Don’t admit fault, and never pay the other driver directly.
 That’s why you have auto insurance.
 Report the accident to your insurance company and let them investigate.

-- Give a GPS location of the accident scene
+- Create diagrams of the accident scene

-- Take photographs
+- Take photographs and videos

-The State of California follows a 3rd Party Liability Rule.
-Many states are no-fault insurance states, where both parties in a car accident turn to their own insurance companies for compensation.
-But California is different.
-The victim of a California car accident may pursue the at-fault driver for any property damage or personal injuries they sustained.
+California is not a no-fault insurance state, where both parties in a car accident turn to their own insurance companies for compensation.
+California car accident victims may pursue the at-fault driver and the at-fault driver’s insurance company for damages.

-- File a property damage or personal injury claim with your own insurance company
+- File a claim with your own insurance company

-- File a property damage or personal injury claim with the at-fault driver’s insurance company
+- File a claim with the at-fault driver’s insurance company

 - File a lawsuit against the at-fault driver

-Under the Pure Comparative Negligence Rule, the victim of a California car accident can still seek compensation from a negligent driver even if the victim shared some responsibility for the accident.
-This is true whether the victim was 1% at fault or 99% at fault for the accident.
+Under the Pure Comparative Negligence Rule, the victim of a California car accident can still seek compensation from a negligent driver even if the victim shared some blame for the accident.

-The amount of compensation the victim receives will be reduced by the percentage of the victim’s own negligence for the accident.
+The amount of compensation the victim receives will be reduced by the percentage of the victim’s own blame for the accident, whether the victim was 1% at fault or 99% at fault for the accident.